Dudlushka/Remarkable_TypeFolio_Pretender/README.md

 ## Usage
 ~~in this initial version,it only accepts 'a','b','c','A','B','C' and  '0'-'f' characters from the serial console. ...'Cause I was lazy to fill up all the fields of the lookup table.~~
+Start the negotiation process by physically pulling down the ID pin for a moment - or press the "Pause" button in putty terminal (or somehow send 0x1A character).
+After the negotiation process finished, you can start typing into the console window.
 Almost all alphanummeric characters added, but still a lot are missing.
 The processPuttyTerminal() function parses the incoming characters for escape sequences (for accepting arrow key events, F1..F12 keys(not yet implemented) etc...)